Collection Development Policy

 General Collection Guidelines

-All materials added to the library whether print or electronic ought to support the curriculum or otherwise engage the primary clientele in a meaningful way that contributes to the intellectual, spiritual, or cultural development or enrichment of the community member.
+All materials added to the library whether print or electronic ought to support the curriculum or otherwise engage the primary clientele in a meaningful way that contributes to the intellectual, spiritual, or cultural development or enrichment.

 The primary language of instruction is English, and most materials will be expected to be in English, with the exception being made in the case of languages taught here and in the area of theology.